 On January 1, 2020, the effective date of the 2019 California Mechanical Code (CMC or Title 24, Part 4), duct leakage limits and duct leakage testing requirements took effect for nonresidential air distribution systems.
 Maximum permitted leakage requirements and testing to verify leakage rates for all duct systems are now included in Section 603.10.1 of the CMC.
 The mandatory leakage limits in the CMC are a notable improvement, but the CMC lacks specificity on which sections of ductwork need to be tested, who can execute the testing, and what documentation is needed to demonstrate compliance.
 The proposed changes would support the existing requirements and could be incorporated into either the CMC or Title 24, Part 6.
-The current prescriptive duct leakage testing requirements in 140.4(I) would also be moved to the mandatory section, 120.4, in order to be consistent with the mandatory testing requirement in the CMC but would not be changed significantly otherwise.
+The changes would also move the existing prescriptive duct leakage requirements in Title 24, Part 6 to mandatory requirements to align with the 2019 CMC.